Subflow Overview

 Updating Integrations to a New Subflow Version

-When a subflow is used in an integration, you'll need to take action to update the subflow if its version changes:
+When a subflow is used in an integration, you will need to take action to update the subflow if its version changes:

-• When a new minor version of a subflow is available and the integration is already installed, the integration will be marked with “Update available,” and you'll need to click the Update button to replace the subflow with the latest minor version.
+When a new minor version of a subflow is available and the integration is already installed, the integration will be marked with "Update available," and you will need to click the Update button to replace the subflow with the latest minor version.
 Any runbooks that use that subflow will update to use that latest minor version automatically.